eBay/bascomtask/README.md

 and completed.

 > Since the dependency analysis is determined from the method signatures themselves, it is not possible to mistakenly execute a task before its parameters are ready.
+Accessing the values of CompletablueFuture
+> input parameters will never block.

 ## General Programming Model
-1) Task methods on are activated (scheduled for execution) on demand by a call to execute, get, or other access operation on a CompletableFuture returned from a task method.
+1) Task methods are activated (scheduled for execution) on demand by an explicit call to _activate_ (on Orchestrator or TaskWrapper), or implicitly by a call to _get()_ or other access operation on a CompletableFuture returned from a task method.
 2) Activation works recursively backward, activating that task method and all its predecessors (incoming arguments).
 3) Task methods that are ready to fire (begin execution), either because all their CompletableFuture inputs have already completed or because they have no CompletableFuture inputs, are collected.
-4) All except one are spawned to new threads and all are started (one is kept for execution by the processing thread).
+4) All except one are assigned to newly spawned threads and all are started (one is kept for execution by the processing thread).
 5) Completion runs forward.
 Each completion checks for each of its dependents whether that dependent has all its arguments ready.
 All _those_ ready-to-fire task methods are collected.
 6) Return to step 4.